Floating Dragon: Plot

 More evil and terrifying hallucinations brought on by the Dragon cause chaos in the town.
-As the novel progresses, the Dragon tries to split the group and demotivate them: Les McCloud, Patsy's husband, is killed during a drive after a dog kills itself when it crashed into his car; Richard comes home from his work to find his pregnant wife murdered; Tabby's home catches fire, his father kills his stepmother, and they are both consumed by the flames; and Graham visits Kendall Point, a notorious spot, and nearly falls to his death.
+As the novel progresses, the Dragon tries to split the group and demotivate them: Les, Patsy's husband, is killed during a drive after a dog kills itself when it crashed into his car; Richard comes home from work to find his pregnant wife murdered; Tabby's home catches fire, his father kills his stepmother, and they are both consumed by the flames; and Graham visits Kendall Point, a notorious spot, and nearly falls to his death.

-The government discovers the slip and failed coverup of DRG as reporters and news stations discover the events happening in Hampstead.
-Sarah and Ulick, after investigating, arrive at the home of former killer Bates Krell and are attacked by Wren Van Horne.
+The government discovers the contamination and failed cover-up as reporters discover the events happening in Hampstead.
+Sarah and Ulick, after investigating, arrive at the home of former killer Bates Krell and are attacked by Van Horne.
 Tabby arrives at Van Horne's manor with Patsy, in an attempt to stop the Dragon.
 They meet one of the surviving teenagers, Bruce Norman, who helps them break in.
 They shoot and kill Van Horne, but a disembodied version of the Dragon kidnaps Tabby and burns the house down.
 At the same time, Graham and Richard, figuring out what Tabby planned to do, are attacked by a dog at Williams' home, but manage to escape with Graham's shotgun.

 The two, along with Patsy, journey to Krell's old home and are bombarded with terrifying hallucinations.
 They enter a tunnel and several caverns where each individual is tested by the Dragon: Patsy sees the victims of the Dragon in a chamber, in them Sarah, Ulick, and her husband Les; Richard returns to the set of the show he acted in and is attacked by Billy Bentley; and Graham is confronted by his infidelities to his wives.
 They arrive underneath Kendall Point and rescue Tabby.
 The Dragon appears, in the form of a literal dragon, and causes an earthquake.

 The four enter a large cave created by the Dragon.
-Patsy unites the group with her powers, and gives them the strength and courage to face the Dragon.
+Patsy unites the group with her powers and gives them the strength and courage to face the Dragon.
 Singing “When the Red, Red, Robin Comes Bob, Bob, Bobbin’ Along”, a song that has always given him comfort, Richard uses a shotgun which transforms into a sword to stab the Dragon and kill him, seemingly ending the cycle.
 The four escape Kendall Point before it cracks and falls into the ocean, along with Van Horne’s mansion and a few buildings.
 The four regroup at Graham’s home.

-The novel ends with Patsy moving with a new boyfriend to New York, then somewhere south; Richard remarrying and adopting Tabby, who goes to college; and Graham publishing his account of the recent events as a novel - Floating Dragon - and agreeing with Patsy to meet again soon.
+The novel ends with Patsy moving with a new boyfriend to New York, then somewhere south; Richard remarrying and adopting Tabby, who goes to college; and Graham publishing his account of the recent events as a novel – Floating Dragon – and agreeing with Patsy to meet again soon.